blueloveTH/keras4torch/README.md

 ## Communication

-If you have problems when using Keras4Torch, check [Github Issues](https://github.com/blueloveTH/keras4torch/issues) or send email to blueloveTH@foxmail.com.
+If you have any problems using Keras4Torch, please open a [Github Issues](https://github.com/blueloveTH/keras4torch/issues) or send email to blueloveTH@foxmail.com or zhangzhipengcs@foxmail.com.

 We also welcome Pull Requests.

+Keras4Torch is still being developing, We are really looking forward to your participation.

+Any contribution would be much appreciated : )